Google recommends every business owner be familiar with

 What It Does:

-- Tests Core Web Vitals from different locations, devices, and network speeds.
+Tests Core Web Vitals from different locations, devices,

-- Gives Waterfall Analysis (shows what loads first and what slows the page).
+Gives Waterfall Analysis (shows what loads first and what

 How to Use It?